howdyai/botkit/packages/docs/reference/core.md

 <a name="reply"></a>
 ### reply()
 Reply to an incoming message.
-Message will be sent using the context attached to the source message, which may be different than the context used to spawn the bot.
+Message will be sent using the context of the source message, which may in some cases be different than the context used to spawn the bot.

 **Parameters**